Changelog:

 Sometimes authors and reviewers engage in very deep and long discussions, and it is not feasible for ACs to read all this.
 The instructions to both authors and reviewers currently say that we ask you to read at least 2 author responses per review thread.

 🆕 Reported review issues.
 Starting from October 2024, during author response, the authors will be able to flag problematic reviews for specific review issues in a new form.
 We ask you to check whether there were any such complaints in the paper forum.
 If there were, you need to consider whether they were reasonable.
 The authors are supposed to identify the type of the issue (marked as I1-12 provide justifications for why they think the reviewer violated the guidelines.
 Most of the possible review issues (except I5,I8-9,I11-12) are specifically mentioned in the reviewer guidelines, and we provide the issue codes there so that you could easily search in the document and find the find the relevant section.
+Author form and instructions can be viewed here.
 You need to consider whether the complaint is reasonable and state that you either took the issue(s) into account in your meta-review, or that you did not find the complaint(s) justified.
 The meta-review form contains new checkboxes for these options.
 If multiple issues are reported, and some are justified and some are not, please check both checkboxes.
 You are welcome (but not obligated) to also provide the authors a brief response to their complaint (there is a dedicated text field for that).

 Adding new information.
 You are an area chair because you are an expert in the field; you do not have to simply average across reviewer scores and summarize their comments.
 You are also welcome (but not obligated) to read the paper, especially when the reviewer arguments are hard to understand without some additional context.
 That being said, the authors have a chance to respond to reviewers but not to area chairs, and so we ask you to bring in new criticisms only when you strongly believe that the reviewers overlooked something crucial, and to substantiate them.
 For transparency for the authors, please mark the issues newly raised by you (e.g. ‘AC note: ___’).
 We also ask you to mention any other important developments that they did not observe (e.g. that there was extra reviewer discussion and reviewers reached consensus or identified new issues).